Why should I come to the Writing Center?

 Yes, you may, but please be advised that each tutor only works three hours per week, so it may be difficult to satisfy your request.
 Also, you may only see each tutor once per paper unless the Manager makes an exception.
 However, all of our tutors are excellent, so anyone will be able to work with you.

 How long will my appointment be, and how often can I come in?

 Each appointment is 30 minutes, unless English is your second language or you identify having a documented learning disability.
 In these cases, the appointment will be one hour.

 You may come in no more than two times per day, or three appointments in one week.
 Sorry, no exceptions unless it is cleared with the Manager or the Director under extraordinary circumstances.

 What should I bring to the appointment?

-Please bring your assignment sheet (or guidelines for scholarship work), a hard copy of your essay (if your essay is on disk, we cannot guarantee a free computer for tutorial work.
-Always bring a print-out), and any resources you may need help citing.
+Please bring your assignment sheet (or guidelines for scholarship work), a hard copy of your essay (if your essay is on a flash drive, we cannot guarantee a free computer for tutorial work.
+Always try to bring a print-out), and any resources you may need help citing.

 What is a workshop?